 While Americans only make up a mere 5% of the world’s population, we account for a staggering 25% of the world’s prison population.
 An obvious assumption is that we are not doing enough to prevent jailable crimes or/and we are enabling a system that relies too heavily on incarceration.
 The cost of imprisonment has amassed considerably, inciting a government-interest in offloading a number of inmates (20% of federal and 6% of state) into a cost-benefit experiment.
 From 1990 to 2009 private prisons incarcerations were allowed in 33 states and increased by 1600% over that period.
 These prisons increase their per-day fees for prisoners by 14% a year and overcrowd to maximize their profits.

-The depth of depravity for the sake prison profiting quite possibly most extensively occurs as the exchange of human life for actual dollars.
+The depth of depravity, for the sake of prison profits, most extensively occurs from the exchange of human life for actual dollars.
 Imprisonment is not always exchanged for justice or safety, but at times for mere dollars.
 Two infamous judges have already been convicted in the “Kids for Cash Scandal” in which they accepted $2.6 million in bribes from private prisons in exchange for convicting 5,000 children (mostly minority) as adults for commonly petty non-violent crimes.
-In present day America, our children have been sold into captivity by the thousands because a system with an ethical obligation was infected with the right to exist for profit.
-What moral decay, for a child to be seen as a stipend, rather than a son or daughter in need of investment into their societal significance.
+In present-day America, children have been sold into captivity by the thousands because a system with an ethical obligation was infected with the right to exist for profit.
+What moral decay, for a child to be seen as a stipend, rather than a son or daughter in need of investment into their development and affirmation of their societal significance.
 If even those most vulnerable in our society are at risk of state-sponsored exploitation, how much more are their fathers and mothers at risk?
-Even the standard bearers for morality who carry the burden of upholding the rule of law which underpins our liberty have been willing to sell the same American freedom, privatization promises to preserve.
+Even the standard bearers for morality who carry the burden of upholding the rule of law, which underpins our liberty, have been willing to sell the same American dream of freedom, privatization promises to preserve.

-Objective curiosity extends to the following scenario.
-If an industry requires investors and is accountable to shareholders whose affiliation demand a competitive return on their investment; why would that industry concern itself with anything that impedes its profitability?
-The argument has been that they save taxpayers money but how can this be true if the industry focus is on making money and maximizing its profits?
-It seems that a basic litmus test of necessary decencies would unequivocally contradict a private industry’s business goals for profit.
+Objective curiosity may unveil some truth within the following scenario.
+If an industry requires investors and is accountable to shareholders who demand a competitive return on their investment; why would that industry concern itself with anything that impedes its profitability?
+The argument has been that private prisons save taxpayers money, but how can this be true if the industry focus is on making money and maximizing its profits?

 A Litmus Test

-The prison system should exist for two reason alone.
-One, to ensure that the small percentage of criminals whose unconscionable crimes pose a threat to society, remain removed from public life with the opportunity of finding productivity and absolution within the margins of their confinement.
-Two, ascertain the minimum amount of time necessary to both rehabilitate conscionable offenders who can be trusted with reintegration while also discouraging others with the consequences of those crimes.
-Certain prerequisites must exist within a litmus test to determine if this is possible within an industry that seeks first to profit.
+The prison system should exist for two primary reasons.
+The first, to ensure that the small percentage of criminals whose unconscionable crimes pose a threat to society remain removed from public life with the opportunity to receive medical treatment and find absolution within the bounds of their confinement.
+Second, to ascertain the minimum amount of time necessary to both rehabilitate conscionable offenders who can be trusted with reintegration while also discouraging law-abiding citizens from criminal behavior with the consequences of those crimes.
+Certain prerequisites must exist within a litmus test to determine if this is possible within an industry that first seeks to profit.